How to stop being broke when you’re struggling financially and everything is just so hard? Very hard.

-HINDSIGHT FIX IT If you already have a large mortgage then every dollar that you make in an over-payment will reduce the interest you pay. $50 a month will a significant difference over the life of your mortgage.
+HINDSIGHT FIX IT If you already have a large mortgage then every dollar that you make in an over-payment will reduce the interest you pay. $50 a month is a fairly small amount of money but it will make a significant difference over the life of your mortgage.

 4. Save Money If You Don’t Spent It All

-This doesn’t work does it?
-You might plan on saving $100 a month but if you don’t do immediately you get paid, it ain’t happening.
+This doesn’t really work does it?
+You might plan on saving $100 a month but if you don’t do it immediately you get paid, it ain’t happening.

 No-one saves any serious money by waiting until they have finished spending to see what is left over.

 FIX IT To make your savings a reality you must take them out of your account as soon as you get paid.